-Poets such as Shelley, Keats and Byron had connections with Bagni di Lucca and artists have loved Bagni di Lucca for its crisp, clear light conditions.
+Poets such as Shelley, Keats and Byron stayed in Bagni di Lucca and artists love Bagni di Lucca for its crisp, clear light conditions.
 There is so much to paint and photograph at all times of the year, from bright, sunny summer views through autumn golds to impressive winter snows.

-If you like an active holiday, this whole area is a paradise for walkers and cyclists, with established routes and points of interest, some starting right outside our driveway!.
-In Bagni di Lucca there are tennis courts offering coaching, public swimming baths with amazing views, thermal spas and horse-riding near to our village.
+If you like active holidays, this area is a paradise for walkers and cyclists, with established routes and points of interest, some starting right outside our driveway!.
+In Bagni di Lucca there are tennis courts offering coaching, public swimming baths with amazing views, thermal spas and horse-riding near to our village and mountain bike hire.

-The famous hill-town of Barga, long associated with Scotland, is only 40 minutes away in the Garfagnana valley, along with the fantastic caverns of the Grotto del Vento.
-The Orrido di Botri is a mysterious series of gorges cut deep into the mountainsides by water action and surreal gorges and magical canyons carved through the Apuane Alpes, also known as the Marble Mountains, as this is where Carrera marble is quarried.
-You can even visit the quarries.
+The famous hill-town of Barga, long associated with Scotland, is only 40 minutes away along the nearby Garfagnana valley, as are the famous caverns of the Grotto del Vento.
+The Orrido di Botri is a mysterious series of gorges cut deep into the mountains by water action and there are surreal gorges and magical canyons carved through the Apuane Alpes, also known as the Marble Mountains.
+This is where Carrera marble is quarried and you can even visit the quarries.

 The road up to Brandeglio is a scenic drive in itself.
-After following the main highway along the dramatic river valley, you turn onto a smaller asphalt road which climbs up a typically Italian winding hill, weaving its way between pine forests and chestnut groves, whilst all the time giving fantastic vistas of valleys, mountains and distant villages.
+After following the main highway along the dramatic river valley, you turn onto a smaller asphalt road which climbs up a typically Italian winding hill for 10 minutes, weaving its way between acacia woods and chestnut groves, whilst all the time giving fantastic vistas of valleys, mountains and distant villages.

-The village of Brandeglio appears at the top of the next hill, with spectacular panoramic views of the many surrounding valleys.
+Our village of Brandeglio appears at the hill-top and has spectacular panoramic views of the many surrounding valleys.
 On the way, you may see porcupines or deer or even wild boar among the trees and eagles and hawks soaring above the trees.
 In June and July, firelies light up the woods and gardens from early evening.